 A survey of basic research methodologies in the social and behavioral sciences with emphasis on critical reading of published research.
-Students conduct a meta-analysis of research literature or develop a research proposal.
+Students will develop a research proposal which meets CACREP standards for program evaluation.
 In order to register for COU 6999 Graduate Comprehensive Examination and take the CPCE, which is required for graduation, this course must be successfully completed with a grade of "B" or better.